 Invest in solar battery storage

 A solar battery is an additional component to a solar system that becomes charged from excess energy generated from the solar panels.
 This battery then stores that charge to be used later.
 The stored power can be used when a home’s solar panels are no longer generating energy – in other words, when the sun is not out.
 Whilst adding a battery may lower your power bill further the return on investment may not be beneficial to your financial situation until battery prices lower.
-Learn more on battery here.
+Learn more on batteries here.

 Other